 predict step, for which the trained model is used.

 This assumes that you already have a training dataset.
 If not, Scaden contains functionality to create a dataset from one or several scRNA-seq datasets.
-Please refer to the data generation section for instructions on how to create training datasets.
+For this, you can use the

 Note that we already provide datasets for certain tissues.
 All available datasets are listed in the Datasets section.
 We will update this section when new datasets are added.

 If you don't want to install Scaden on your local machine, we now provide a webtool for you:

 It contains pre-generated training datasets for several tissues, and all you need to do is to upload your expression data.
 Please note that this is still in preview.